 2. A heart that’s out of rhythm.

 Caffeine in high doses can put your heart out of whack.
 But it’s not just the caffeine.
 It’s the synthetic chemicals mixed with the caffeine, and sugar or artificial flavor that make these drinks so powerful.
-People who’ve consumed them have actually died from heart complications that were directly linked to their habit.
+People who’ve consumed them have died from heart complications that were directly linked to their habit.

 3. Extreme agitation—especially if you can’t get your fix.